 Chances are the new owner will have their own beds and preferences in terms of how to utilize each room.
 The money you put into renovating the bedrooms will just go to waste.
 Instead of going full-on renovating the bedrooms, consider moderate staging.
 A staged bedroom with light fixtures and a bed will help the buyers picture their lives in the house, and it does not cost you a fortune.

 8. Patio?
-Desk?
+Deck?
 Do not even think about them.

 The worst timing to take on major expenditures is right before selling.
 Ask yourself, do you get to enjoy the new deck?
 Are you going to make every dollar back?
 Remember, the renovations are supposed to help you increase your home value, not to add new things to the property and burn all your cash.
 You also do not want to miss the timing to sell because your contractors could not finish in time.